dynaconf/dynaconf/docs/index.md

     🔑 .secrets.yaml created to hold your secrets.

-    🙈 the .secrets.yaml is also included in `.gitignore` beware to not push your secrets to a public repo or use dynaconf builtin support for Vault Servers.
+    🙈 the .secrets.yaml is also included in `.gitignore` beware of not pushing your secrets to a public repo or use dynaconf builtin support for Vault Servers.

     ⁉  path/to/yourproject/settings.py is found do you want to add dynaconf? [y/N]: